 In the "X-Men" comics and movies, the character Magneto is a powerful mutant capable of sensing and manipulating magnetic fields.
 Though his powers seem obviously fantastical — fodder for the superhero genre — a growing amount of research now suggests that the character's abilities might actually have a distant basis in real human biology.

 The research isn't as far-fetched as it might sound.
-Many animals across the spectrum of life, from birds, bees and sea turtles to lobsters, frogs and fish, have been shown to utilize the Earth's magnetic field for navigation.
-Exactly how the magnetic senses of these animals work isn't always clear, but these senses do seem to exist.
+Many animals across the spectrum of life, from birds, bees and sea turtles to dogs and primates, have been shown to utilize the Earth's magnetic field for navigation.
+Exactly how the magnetic senses of these animals work isn't always clear, but these senses do exist.

 Many other creatures have been shown to change their behavior when introduced to magnetic fields even when it's not obvious that they have any use for a magnetic sense when behaving normally.

-"It’s part of our evolutionary history," said Joe Kirschvink, the geophysicist at the California Institute of Technology who is now testing humans for a magnetic sense.
+"It’s part of our evolutionary history," said Joe Kirschvink, the geophysicist at the California Institute of Technology who has been testing humans for a magnetic sense.
 "Magnetoreception may be the primal sense."

 The researchers say there's still a lot of work to be done.
 Now that we know humans have working magnetic sensors sending signals to the brain, we need to determine what they're being used for.
 The most likely use would be that they afford us some sense of orientation or balance.
 After all, as primates, a three-dimensional sense of orientation has been evolutionarily important, at least for our tree-dwelling relatives.

-Then again, it's also possible that our magnetoreceptors, assuming they exist at all, have no use.
-It's possible they represent vestigial traits that have lost their evolutionary significance, mere remnants of an extrasensory past.
+Then again, it's also possible that our magnetoreceptors represent vestigial traits that have lost their evolutionary significance, mere remnants of an extrasensory past.
 But the story is likely more complicated than that.
 "The full extent of our magnetic inheritance remains to be discovered," they explain.
 And they are on the case.